One pilot does not think so and posts,

 The little 1/16 inch beam that hits your house would spread so much as to be over 75,000 times weaker at 1000 feet.

-But you hear one pilot on the news (who has not actually flown over a holiday laser light) speculate to a reporter that if the beam is "much wider" up in the air.
-He tells the reporter it could "fill the cockpit" and he says "blind" the pilot.
-Only if physics didn't apply.
+But you hear one pilot on the news (who has not actually flown over a holiday laser light) speculate to a reporter that if the beam is "much wider" up in the air, it could "fill the cockpit" and he says "blind" the pilot.
+Only if physics didn't apply!
 It can't spread without getting proportionately weaker.
 Just like a flashlight right against your eye is blinding, but at 200 feet seems very dim.

 The effect is amazing, if not all that bright.
 From the street, about 100 feet away, I can barely tell my tree is lit.
 But get within 30 feet of it and it looks great.
 A guest asked if I had put thousands of tiny red and green lights all over it.
 It is a very subtle look on the tree.
 And the beams are way, way dimmer than any cat toy or other $4 1mW laser pointer.